-- All PBXs in the network must be KX-NS series, KX-NCP series, KX-TDE series, or KX-TDA series PBXs.
-For information on the hardware requirements for non-KX-NS series PBXs that share the same voice mail service, refer to the corresponding Feature Manual. - An extension can receive Message Waiting notifications from multiple voice mail services connected to PBXs in the network.
-When multiple notifications of the number of unheard messages in an extension user's message box are sent from different voice mail services, the most recent notification will be displayed. - A flexible button cannot be customized as a Message Waiting button for another extension at a different PBX. - Whether or not Enhanced QSIG information is transmitted can be set in the TIE table. - When PBXs are connected by PRI23 cards, the card must be set to ISDN Standard mode.
-If set to LCOT mode, the card must be removed and reinstalled to allow the mode to be changed.
-When the card is reinserted into the PBX, it is possible to choose whether the card will be set to LCOT mode or ISDN Standard mode.
+- The KX-NCS3910, KX-NCS4910 or KX-NCS4950 (Activation Key for Software Upgrade to Enhanced Version) is required for the KX-NCP series/KX-TDE series PBX connected to the VPS, and for all KX-NCP series/KX-TDE series PBXs that will use this feature. - All PBXs in the network must be KX-NCP series, KX-TDE series, or KX-TDA series PBXs.
+For information on the hardware requirements for KX-TDA series PBXs that share the same VPS, refer to the corresponding Feature Manual. - Only KX-TVA series VPSs connected using DPT integration support this feature. - An extension can receive Message Waiting notifications from multiple VPSs connected to PBXs in the network.
+When multiple notifications of the number of unheard messages in an extension user's message box are sent from different VPSs, the most recent notification will be displayed.

+- A flexible button cannot be customized as a Message Waiting button for another extension at a different PBX. - Whether or not Enhanced QSIG information is transmitted can be set in the TIE table. - When PBXs are connected by PRI23 cards, the card must be set to ISDN Standard mode.
+If set to T1 mode, the card must be removed and reinstalled to allow the mode to be changed.
+When the card is reinserted into the PBX, it is possible to choose whether the card will be set to T1 mode or ISDN Standard mode.
 The default is ISDN Standard.